leonchemnitz/SAUND/README.md

 ## General Info

-At the moment this project is being maintained by precisely one person, me ([Leon Chemnitz](https://github.com/leonchemnitz)).
+At the moment this project is being maintained by precisely one person, me [Leon Chemnitz](https://github.com/leonchemnitz).
 If you have any questions about the project or you want to use it for your own research and need assistance, feel free to write me at <leonchemnitz@gmail.com> 🚀

 ## Installation